tldr-pages/tldr/pages/linux/reset.md

 # reset

-> Reinitalises the current terminal.
+> Reinitailses the current terminal.
 Clears the entire terminal screen.

-- Reinitalise the current terminal:
+- Reinitailse the current terminal:

 `reset`